markive/PowerBI-visuals/README.md

 - **Synoptic Panel by SQLBI** - [Grand Prize winner of the Power BI Best Visuals Contest](http://community.powerbi.com/t5/Best-Visual-Contest/con-p/best_visual_contest/tab/winners)

 The Synoptic Panel connects areas in a picture with attributes in the data model, coloring each area with a state (red/yellow/green) or with a saturation of a color related to the value of a measure.
-Starting from any image (SVG supported), you draw custom areas using https://synoptic.design, which generates a JSON file you import in the Synoptic Panel.
+Starting from any image, you draw custom areas using https://synoptic.design, which generates a SVG file you import in the Synoptic Panel.
 You can visualize data over a map, a planimetry, a diagram, a flow chart.

 **Last updates:**

+- Now accept SVG file only (and you don't need to submit separate areas and map files anymore): if you have a SVG just import it, if you have JPG/PNG images, use https://synoptic.design to convert it
 - Bind maps/areas to your data
-- Import SVG graphics and the component will automatically detect every shape with a custom name
 - Share your maps in the Synoptic Designer Gallery and import directly from the visual

 http://www.sqlbi.com/tv/synoptic-panel-for-power-bi/